The Best Up-and-Coming Neighborhoods in Austin

 Lots of local shops, restaurants, and bars seem to be popping up every time we check along Aldrich Street.
 One of these new and popular hubs is the Alamo Drafthouse Cinema, which always hosts fun activities for patrons of all ages.
 For some tasty Texas fare, cocktails, and beer check out Contigo.
 Or visit the newer L’Oca d’Oro Italian restaurant and sample their wines, and house-made pasta and cheese.

 Mueller is made up of mostly apartments, single-family homes, and condominiums, with 25% of the housing being in the Meuller affordable housing program.
-Here are the current houses for sale and homes for rent in the area.

 North Loop is the trendy hub of North Austin, with vintage shops, indie bookstores, creative coffeeshops, juice bars, cocktail bars, and a skateboard shop.
 The neighborhood has had a pickup in the number of young professionals and couples in the past few years, and it’s still swiftly growing.